nuvulanaresh/hipages/README.md

 2.In another new command line session, clone the git repo or download the zip file. https://github.com/nuvulanaresh/hipages.git

-3.Copy the source_event_data.json and hipages_user_activity_analysis.py from git repo to the docker container.

-docker cp hipages/hipages_user_activity_analysis.py d9a9805c40af:/home/jovyan/work

-docker cp source_event_data.json d9a9805c40af:/home/jovyan/work

-4.Below command will show you all the running containers with CONTAINER ID.
+3.Below command will show you all the running containers with CONTAINER ID.
 docker container ls

+4.Copy the source_event_data.json and hipages_user_activity_analysis.py from git repo to the docker container.

+docker cp ./hipages-main/hipages_user_activity_analysis.py d9a9805c40af:/home/jovyan/work

+docker cp ./hipages-main/source_event_data.json d9a9805c40af:/home/jovyan/work

 5.Use the CONTAINER ID to attach to the bash shell inside the container. docker exec -it <CONTAINER_ID> bash